Frequently Asked Questions

 How Do I Turn It Off?

 Go to Smart Placements in the EPN Portal (log-in required).
-Edit the banner you want to change, uncheck the “Auto-Optimize” box in your Smart Placements banner unit.
-Please note: This turns off both the contextual feature and retargeting.
+Edit the banner you want to change, uncheck the box of the feature you don’t want in your Smart Placements banner unit.

-Can I just have it Auto-Optimize based on either customer behavior on eBay or content?
+Can I just have it Optimize based on either customer behavior on eBay or content?

 In what order are the items listed in the banner?
 Can I customize it?